pivotal/docs-tap/getting-started/consume-services.md

     > over who has access to what.
 However, this is not a strict requirement.
     > You can create both service instances and application workloads in the same namespace if desired.

-2. Find the list of Service Instance Classes that are available on your cluster by running:
+2. Find the list of service instance classes available on your cluster by running:

     ```console
     tanzu service classes list